 Day 9 Udawalawe to Yala

 Head for one of Sri Lanka’s oldest and largest National Parks.
-At dusk hop in a jeep and head off on a game drive in Yala, which boasts one of the world’s highest density of leopards – keep your eyes peeled in the hope of spotting one – with no predators to fear here they are slightly less reclusive.
+In the evening hop in a jeep and head off on a game drive in Yala, which boasts one of the world’s highest density of leopards – keep your eyes peeled in the hope of spotting one – with no predators to fear here they are slightly less reclusive.
 Stay three nights, either at the locally rated 4-star Cinnamon Wild Yala in a jungle chalet on the borders of Yala National Park, or for the full wildlife experience, sleep on the borders of the national park under canvas at the locally rated 3-star Kulu Safari Camp, and dine by candlelight beside a blazing fire.
 All your needs are tended to; the tents are comfortable with beds, air-conditioning, and all essential bathroom facilities, plus you’ll be served delicious meals by candlelight beside a bonfire.
 This special stay at Kulu Safaris is available for a supplement.
 B, L, D

 Day 10 Yala

 Go on an early morning jeep safari in wildlife-rich Yala to try to spot elephants, water-buffalo, monkeys, and even crocodiles.
 B, L, D

 Spend the day as you please.
 Bird lovers might like to join an optional excursion to Bundala National Park which is home to over 200 species of bird, a number swelled by migrating species October to April, and you can join an optional evening game drive.
 B, L, D